pouyatavakoli/spam-bot/README.md

 # messenger-bot
 sending several messages to a chat very fast and simple

-Note : this code was written for educational perposes only

 installation :

 befor running the code  you should install  "pyautogui" using  this command  :